 Reporting historical offences

-If you have been the victim of an assault that was not reported, you may still be able to make a report, give a statement and the police may still be able to commence a prosecution should they choose to do so.
-However, you will need to determine whether there is any indictable offence that could be laid in relation to what happened in order to work out how long after the assault you can press charges.
+If you have been the victim of an assault that was not reported, you may still be able to make a report to police and give a statement and the police may still be able to commence a prosecution should they choose to do so.
+However, you will need to determine whether there is any indictable offence that could be laid in relation to what happened in order to work out how long after the assault police can lay charges.

 If you have an indictable offence to report, you can contact the Victorian police to let them know this either by phone, online or in person.
 However, historical offences are generally treated as non-urgent so you may not be able to organise to make a statement to police straight away.

 The decision as to whether or not to lay charges against an alleged offender is ultimately at the police’s discretion and will be made based on how serious the allegations are and how strong the case is against the accused, as well as other factors.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.

 In Victoria, sex work occurs legally but is subject to a strict licensing scheme.
 This scheme is governed by the…

 Tax is widely understood to be a financial responsibility that is imposed by the government on an individual or company’s…